-- user (User object) The user, to whom the token should be assigned. - pin (basestring) The PIN for the newly assigned token. - param - is thrown :rtype: bool privacyidea.lib.token.auto_assign_token(args, kwds)
+- user (User object) The user, to whom the token should be assigned. - pin (basestring) The PIN for the newly assigned token. - encrypt_pin (bool) Whether the PIN should be stored in an encrypted way is thrown :rtype: bool

 Returns True if the token was assigned, in case of an error an exception